leizongmin/node-lei-ns/README.md

 const createNamespace = require('lei-ns').create;

-// you can specify a object when createNamespace() const ns = createNamespace({a: {b: 123}});
+// you can specified a object when createNamespace() const ns = createNamespace({a: {b: 123}});

 // merge an object